esmolanka/unityped-parser/README.md

     pFromSidesAndAngle d = fromSidesAndAngle <$> (d  .: "a-side")
                                              <*> (d  .: "b-side")
                                              <*> (d .?: "angle" .?= pi / 4)
-                                                 -- default angle is 45 deg
+                                             <?> "from sides and angle"

 -- ghci> parseIO pTriangleArea triangle
 -- Failure:
+-- [triangle]
+-- any of
+-- { [from base and height/triangle]
+--   all of
--- @ Dict { { required .base and
+--   { required .base
---            required .height } or
+--   , required .height
+--   }
+-- , [from sides and angle/triangle]
---          required .b-side }
+--   required .b-side
+-- }
 ```

 Please see `Test.hs` for details.